Nitzan709/Coupon-System-backend/README.md

 # Coupon-System-backend
-server side for coupon system
+server side for coupon system using Spring and mySQL for database source